Futu-reADS/tvm-upload/docs/deployment_guide.md

 - Ubuntu: 22.04 or higher
 - Python: 3.10.x or higher
 - pip3: any recent version (e.g., 22.0+)
+- Node.js: 20.x or higher (if JS tools are used)
+- npm: 10.x or higher (if JS tools are used)
 - Network: Successful ping response
 - Disk: At least 10GB available